Uplift » Is Your Personal Injury Settlement Taxable?

 Personal Injury Lawsuits

-Personal injury cases tend to drag on for months or even years, but the vast bulk settle either before or during trial.
+Personal injury cases tend to drag on for months or even years, but the vast majority settle either before or during trial.

-A case is resolved as soon as you accept a settlement offer and sign the release form, either from the insurance company or the defense attorney.
+A case is resolved once you accept a settlement offer and sign a release form from either the insurance company or the defense attorney.

 What comes next, then?

-Ideally, you would receive your money promptly, minus your lawyer’s contingency fee, and you could resume everyday life.
+Ideally, you would receive your money promptly, minus your lawyer’s contingency fee, and resume everyday life.

 You should also consider whether the government might be entitled to a portion of your settlement.
 This guide highlights some of the income tax issues applicable to personal injury settlements so you can proceed with confidence and get the compensation you deserve.

-As a rule, the proceeds from personal injury claims are not taxable, neither under federal law nor state law.
+As a rule, the proceeds from personal injury claims are not taxable under either federal or state law.

-Regardless of whether you settle your case before or after you file a personal injury lawsuit, and even if you go to trial and win, neither the state nor the federal government in the form of the IRS can tax you.
-They cannot tax the settlement and they cannot tax the verdict proceeds.
+Regardless of whether you settle your case before or after you file a personal injury lawsuit, and even if you go to trial and win, neither the state nor the federal government, through the IRS, can tax you.
+They cannot tax the settlement or the verdict proceeds.

-Federal tax law excludes the damages resulting from personal physical sickness or physical injuries from the gross income of taxpayers.
+Federal tax law excludes damages resulting from personal physical sickness or physical injuries from a taxpayer’s gross income.

-This means that the damages for personal injury cases are intended to compensate the claimant for all of the following:
+This means that damages in personal injury cases are intended to compensate the claimant for all of the following:

 • Lost income